LeBarón and Langford families massacre: Reactions and subsequent memorials

-U.S. President Donald Trump offered Mexico military support to assist with defeating the drug cartels.
+US President Donald Trump offered Mexico military support to assist with defeating the drug cartels.
 The offer was declined by Mexican President Andrés Manuel López Obrador, but said that he would speak with Trump over security cooperation between the two nations.

 The Church of Jesus Christ of Latter-day Saints issued a statement expressing its "love, prayers, and sympathies" but also noting its understanding that the victims were not members of the church.

 A member of the extended family, Julian LeBarón, whose brother Benjamin was killed by cartel gunmen in 2009, claims that the attack was targeted.
 He states that there can be no mistaken identity as the surviving children claimed that one of the female victims had attempted to identify herself to stop the attack.
 A family member has claimed that the cartels in Mexico have increased their levels of barbarity, and are on the same level if not worse than ISIL as ISIL has an ideology and the cartels are driven by greed and "pure evil".
 She continued to claim that Mexico "refused to overcome their pride" and accept help from a neighboring country or international coalition.

-On January 12, 2020, Mexico's president, Andrés Manuel López Obrador, and Sonora Governor, Claudia Pavlovich Arellano, visited LaMora.
-Julián LeBarón said LaMora community members would be among those participating in a march sponsored by the advocacy group Defensa por la Vida y la Paz or Defense for Life & Peace slated for January 23-25 from Cuernavaca, Morelos, to Mexico's National Palace in Mexico City, with the intention, according to one of its organizers, the poet Javier Sicilia, of their reception by President López Obrador.
+On January 12, 2020, Mexico's president, Andrés Manuel López Obrador, and Sonora governor, Claudia Pavlovich Arellano, visited LaMora.
+Julian LeBarón said LaMora community members would be among those participating in a march sponsored by the advocacy group Defensa por la Vida y la Paz or Defense for Life & Peace slated for January 23-25 from Cuernavaca, Morelos, to Mexico's National Palace in Mexico City, with the intention, according to one of its organizers, the poet Javier Sicilia, of their reception by President López Obrador.